DrexHD/VanillaPermissions/README.md

 | Player3 | All players              | Weight ($7$) ≥ all others' weights                                         |
 | Player4 | All players              | No weight restriction → unrestricted access                                |

+### Limitation

+Selectors in chat message (e.g. `/me`) bypass fine-grained permissions.

+Players without all three scopes cannot do `/scoreboard` on offline players.

+With all three scopes, players doing `/scoreboard` on offline players bypass selection weight.

 ## Quality of Life

 ### Server Side